 "I feel so strongly," he said, "that deep and simple is far more essential than shallow and complex."

 The phrase stuck with me.
 And when I told him so the following summer, he replied, "Spread the message, Benjamin."

-In celebration of Mister Rogers' 85th birthday today, I can confirm and expand on those three things (he was an inordinately nice guy in person, too), plus these 46 things I learned about this great man and his essential pioneering work.
+Years later, I can confirm and expand on those three things (he was an inordinately nice guy in person, too), plus these 46 things I learned about this great man and his essential pioneering work.

-1. He was named after his grandfather, Fred McFeely, who often said, "You've made this a special day by just being yourself.
+Fred Rogers's grandfather, Fred McFeely, often said: "You've made this a special day by just being yourself.
 There's no one else in the world quite like you."

-3. According to The Simple Faith of Mister Rogers author Amy Hollingsworth, little Freddy Rogers was bullied walking home from school.
+According to The Simple Faith of Mister Rogers author Amy Hollingsworth, little Freddy Rogers was bullied walking home from school.
 “We’re going to get you Fat Freddy,” the other boys taunted.

 “I used to cry to myself when I was alone,” he said.
 “And I would cry through my fingers and make up songs on the piano.”
 As he grew up, he decided to always look past the surface of people to the “essential invisible” within them.

 4. He took inspiration from Le Petit Prince.